HofstraDSC/ClassRegistrator/README.md

 ---

 ### Project Status
-   We are still working to get the software to run properly.
+   We are still working to get the software.